 (B) When a state agency, other than the department of administrative services, disposes of its excess or surplus supplies, it must dispose of the supplies in the most cost effective and efficient manner.
 State agencies must consider the following methods of disposal:

-(1) Selling or donating excess or surplus supplies to another state agency;
+(1) Selling, leasing, donating, or transfering of excess or surplus supplies to another state agency;

 (3) Trading-in excess or surplus supplies towards new supplies or equipment;